Stanly-Davis/Student-Monitoring-System/README.md

 In some case, the student exits the school early, may be at 2pm/3pm, then the student might go to playground/park/roadside/Gaming center/shops/Internet Cafe or any such places and spend time there.
 With the help of student monitoring this can be prevented.

 This simple system will be most suited for Government school where students don’t maintain any discipline and bunk school very often.
-By tracking just, the entry/exit timings, the students will have fear that they are being tracked and gradually start maintaining discipline.
+By tracking just the entry/exit timings, the students will have fear that they are being tracked and gradually start maintaining discipline.

 ## Components

 1. RFID RECEIVER - RC 522 RECEIVER
 2. RFID Tags
 3. LCD DISPLAY – 16 *2 Display along with a I2C chip